5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Nehalem-Westmere_Ventura.md

 Besides installing macOS Ventura+ on unsupported platforms like Sandy/Ivy Bridge, Haswell/Broadwell and Skylake, it is also be possible to install it on 1st Gen Intel Core CPUs using OpenCore and the OpenCore Legacy Patcher (OCLP).

 ### Disclaimer
 This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura and newer on unsupported Wintel systems.
 Since I only have an iMac11,3 that uses an i7-870 to check the kext and settings it uses, this guide must be considered experimental!
-I created it to lay out the basic principly of how one could go about attempting to install macOS 13+ on ancient harwdware – it's not a given that it'll work!
+I created it to lay out the basic principle of how one could go about attempting to install macOS 13+ on ancient harwdware – it's not a given that it'll work!
 So please refrain from using the "report issue" function to seek individualized assistance for fixing your config.
 Such issue reports will be closed immediately!

 ## CPU Requirements
 In order to check if your system is potentially capable of installing and running macOS, you need to verify that your CPU fulfills the minimum CPU requirements, which are: